tsilifis/chaos_basispy/README.md

 ### Other :

-- Dakota (only necessary for the generating sparse grids, available at https://dakota.sandia.gov/)
+- Dakota (only necessary for generating sparse grids, available at https://dakota.sandia.gov/)

 Module Capabilities
 -------------------